cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 SQL is a language used for processing schema-enabled databases.
 It allows for the efficient searching and processing of information even on the biggest databases out there.

-But with DynamoDB, a noSQL database engineered by Amazon's Web Services (AWS), you still get to enjoy almost the whole power of SQL whilst feeling the freedom that comes with schema-less databases.
+But with DynamoDB, a NoSQL database engineered by Amazon's Web Services (AWS), you still get to enjoy almost the whole power of SQL whilst feeling the freedom that comes with schema-less databases.
 It's called [PartiQL](https://partiql.org/).

-We're building a bikes shop API, so our database should contain a collection of bikes.
-It's a mix of Strings, Numbers and even whole Objects.
+We're building a bike shop API, so our database should contain a collection of bikes.
+It's a mix of Strings, Numbers, and even whole Objects.

 Keep reading to see how we'll be shaping our API around this database.